bsalgadoa/bsalgadoa/README.md

 - 🏁 You can check the <a href="https://docs.google.com/spreadsheets/d/e/2PACX-1vSNQXJpYiS8HOoNH_O_yQqGznglm_qtQ4Ghpix7LTLv2thrsSqsNqGZaygR8WJ6JEvth06aVXLTta1I/pubhtml">career change plan</a>  I've made and some of my work & progress <a href="https://github.com/bsalgadoa/CodeWars">here</a> and <a href="https://github.com/bsalgadoa/AdventOfCode">here</a>
 - ☁️ Will also start learning AWS soon in order to get my associate cert
 - 🐇 Recently got an invitation from **Google** and I've been playing <a href="https://github.com/bsalgadoa/Foobar_WithGoogle">Foobar</a>, ***Google's secret invite-only hiring process.*** 🚀🚀🚀
-- 🏖 Got back from my 2 week holliday reenergized and more motivated than ever!
-Lets do this!
 - 📫 Reach me through @bsalgadoa or through my <a href="https://www.linkedin.com/in/bernardo-salgado-andrade/">Linkedin</a>
 <!---
 bsalgadoa/bsalgadoa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.